At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 \begin{assump}[Structural conditions] The drift, $b(t,x)$, is assumed to be Lipschitz in space with linear growth bound $\left|b(t,x)\right|\leq C(1+\left|x\right|)$.
 The volatility, $\sigma(t)$, and the correlation, $\rho(t)$, are taken to be deterministic functions in $\mathcal{C}^{\kappa}(0,T)$, for some $\kappa>1/2$, satisfying the non-degeneracy conditions $0\leq\rho(t)\leq1-\epsilon$ and $\epsilon\leq\sigma(t)\leq \epsilon^{-1}$, for some $\epsilon \in (0,1)$.
 Furthermore, we assume that $\int\!x^8d\nu_0<\infty$, and that $\nu_0( [0,x] )\leq\frac{1-\epsilon}{2}\alpha^{-1}x$ for all $x > 0$ sufficiently small, for some $\epsilon\in(0,1)$, where $\nu_0$ is the distribution of the initial condition $X_0$ which takes values in $(0,\infty)$. \end{assump} Notice that, following a standard Gr\"onwall argument, the moment assumption on the initial law $\nu_0$ guarantees that $ \E [\sup_{t\leq T}|X^{1,N}_t|^8]$ is bounded uniformly in $N\geq1$, for any given $T<\infty$.
 When making use of this observation in later subsections, we will simply refer to Assumption \ref{Assumptions} without writing out the details.

-\begin{rem}[Schauder fixed point approach] While this paper focuses on convergence of the particle system, one can of course also frame \eqref{MV} as a fixed point problem.
-Such an approach has now been implemented in Remark 2.5 of \cite{nadtochiy_shkolnikov_2018}, based on a Schauder fixed point argument generalised to Skorokhod's M1 topology on $D_\mathbb{R}$.
-This yields a direct proof of existence for solutions to \eqref{MV} rather than \eqref{eq:Relaxed McKean-Vlasov}.
-It should, however, be noted that the results in \cite{nadtochiy_shkolnikov_2018} do not address a condition for the jump sizes such as the minimality constraint \eqref{thm_PJC}, which is an integral part of Theorem \ref{Thm:Existence} (see also Proposition \ref{Existence_Prop_MinimalityForCommonNoise} below).
-Finally, we note in passing that the M1 topology is also key to our proof of convergence for the finite particle system (as in \cite{DIRT_SPA} for $\rho=0$). \end{rem}

 Our next result touches on an essential aspect of Theorem \ref{Thm:Existence} that was in fact anticipated already in Section 2, when we motivated the minimality constraint \eqref{eq:BU_PhysicalCondition}.
-Indeed, we can note that \eqref{eq:BU_PhysicalCondition} is precisely the property \eqref{thm_PJC} enjoyed by the limiting solutions obtained in Theorem \ref{Thm:Existence}.
+Indeed, we can observe that \eqref{eq:BU_PhysicalCondition} is precisely the property \eqref{thm_PJC} enjoyed by the limiting solutions obtained in Theorem \ref{Thm:Existence}.
 As we pointed out in Section 2, this property amounts to picking out the smallest possible jump sizes whilst also insisting on the system being c\`adl\`ag.
 This claim is verified by the next result, based on an adjustment to the argument in \cite[Prop.~1.2]{hambly_ledger_sojmark_2018} which established the corresponding result for the idiosyncratic model.
+As usual, we employ the conventions $\boldsymbol{\nu}_{0-}=\nu_0$ and $L_{0-}=0$.